Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: ESQM for Constrained Difference Programming

 where the first one is a consequence of the nonnegativity of $\varphi_0(x^{k+1}) - m_{\varphi_0}$ and the fact that $p_{k+1} \ge p_k$.

 Next we investigate the series convergence in \eqref{K}.
-Summing up the estimates in \eqref{prop2_eq1} with respect to $k$ and noting that $A_k \ge 0$ tell us that
+Summing up the above estimates with respect to $k$ and noting that $A_k \ge 0$ tell us that

 for any $K\in\mathbb{N}$.
-This readily verifies \eqref{K} and completes the proof of the proposition. \end{proof} To establish the convergence properties of CDP-ESQM based on the decreasing of $A_k$, we need to further demonstrate that the stepsize $\tau_k$ is bounded away from zero and does not vanish.
+This readily verifies \eqref{K} and completes the proof of the proposition. \end{proof} To establish the convergence properties of CDP-ESQM based on the {decrease of $\{A_k\}$}, we need to further demonstrate that the stepsize {sequence $\{\tau_k\}$} is bounded away from zero.

 \begin{proposition} Let $\left\{x^k\right\}$, $\left\{d^k\right\}$, and $\left\{\tau_k\right\}$ be the sequences generated by CDP-ESQM.
 For any bounded subsequence $\left\{x^{k_j}\right\}$ of $\left\{x^k\right\}$, we have that $\inf_{j \in \mathbb{N}} \tau_{k_j} > 0$ and $d^{k_j} \rightarrow 0$ as $j\to\infty$. \end{proposition}